 Under cumulative conditions, past, present, and reasonably foreseeable future buildings 100 feet and taller within the project vicinity would have the potential to result in localized wind effects that could be adverse.
 Wind tunnel testing was conducted for the nearby Chase Center to evaluate the pedestrian wind environment that would exist with the project, in combination with reasonably foreseeable cumulative development, on public use areas around the project site.
 In the immediate project vicinity, this included assumed cumulative development on currently undeveloped portions of Blocks 27, 25, X3 and 33, located north, west, southwest and south of the project site, respectively.
 See Section 5.1, Cumulative Projects, for the discussion of cumulative impacts.
 Cumulative development would alter wind speeds among individual off-site study test points.
-The off-site wind hazards that would occur under cumulative-plus-project conditions would be fewer than would occur under both existing conditions (reduced from 7 to 3) and existing-plus project conditions (reduced from 6 to 3).
+The off-site wind hazards that would occur under cumulative-plus-project conditions (reduced from 6 to 3).
 Furthermore, the duration of the wind hazards that would occur under cumulative-plus-project conditions -54 hours - would be less than would occur under existing conditions (106 hours) and existing-plus-project conditions (139 hours).
 Consequently, cumulative wind hazard impacts would be less than significant.